shoober420/windows11-scripts/README.md

 RESTART

-If stuck at "Just a moment..." screen before login, press CTRL+ALT+DEL to force login screen to show (sometimes takes a minute for login screen to appear at boot naturally, this occurs when SENS service is disabled)
+If stuck at "Just a moment..." screen before login, press CTRL+ALT+DEL to force login screen to show (this occurs when SENS service is disabled)

 RESTART (SAFE MODE)